jabraunlin/reddit-user-id/README.md

 ![Prob_Density](prob_density.png)

 From the distribution, I was able to determine critical values at which I can reject the null hypothesis that a user is a non-match.
-Because incorrectly banning a user as a false positive is much more detrimental that determining a false negative, alpha should be as small as possible, but should also be chosen with respect to the total number of users.
+Because incorrectly banning a user as a false positive is much more detrimental than determining a false negative, alpha should be as small as possible, but should also be chosen with respect to the total number of users.

 | Alpha      |  Cosine Threshold        | Power  |
 | :-------------: |:-------------:| :-----:|